SlayerOrnstein/navis_qr/README.md

 # Cephalon Navis QR page

-A simple page for users to parse out thier account ID into a QR code.
-Not limmited to just navis, as long as it can read a QR code
+A simple page for users to parse out their account ID into a QR code.
+Not limited to just navis, as long as it can read a QR code

 ### Usage